-CAST provides integrated Mental Health/Addictions services to adults over the age of 19 years of age presenting with a variety of Mental Health and Addictions diagnoses.
-These include Mood Disorders, Personality Disorders, Concurrent Substance Related Disorders, Bi-Polar Disorders, Grief, Adjustment Disorders, OCD, PTSD and Post-Partum Depression.
+CAST provides integrated Mental Health and Addiction services to adults 19 years of age and older presenting with a variety of Mental Health and Addiction diagnoses.
+These include Mood Disorders, Personality Disorders, Concurrent Substance Related Disorders, Bi-Polar Disorders, Grief, Adjustment Disorders, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD) and Post-Partum Depression.
 Services are provided to individuals who exhibit psychiatric symptoms of sufficient severity to bring about significant impairment in their ability to function day to day.

 Community Outreach and Assertive Services Team (COAST)

-Comprehensive treatment for adults based on a Psycho-Social Rehabilitation model with a Mental Health or Addictions diagnoses: Psychosis; Schizophrenia; Schizoaffective disorder; Bipolar I and II; Co-occurring Substance Related disorders; Developmental Disabilities above 70.
+Comprehensive treatment for adults based on a Psycho-Social Rehabilitation model with a Mental Health or Addiction diagnoses: Psychosis; Schizophrenia; Schizoaffective disorder; Bipolar I and II; Co-occurring Substance Related disorders; Developmental Disabilities above 70.

 Assertive Community Treatment (ACT)

 Services are targeted to complex clients in the greatest need of ACT services.
-Admission criteria are based on the Program Standards for Assertive Community Treatment Teams in British Columbia (March, 2008).
-The service delivery model is client centered, recovery-oriented and provided by a group of multidisciplinary mental health staff with a typical client to staff ratio of 10:1.
+Admission criteria are based on the Program Standards for Assertive Community Treatment teams in British Columbia (March, 2008).
+The service delivery model is client centred, recovery-oriented and provided by a group of interprofessional mental health staff with a typical client to staff ratio of 10:1.
 The team is mobile, delivers outreach services in community locations and operates 7 days a week, 12 hours per day.

 Developmental Disabilities Mental Health (DDMH)

-The DDMH program provides assessment, treatment planning, caregiver training, and life skills groups to individuals with developmental disabilities and who meet diagnostic criteria for mental handicap with an IQ of 70 or below and who have a mental illness and/or a challenging behavior.
+The DDMH program provides assessment, consultation, and short term treatment services to individuals 14 and older who meet the diagnostic criteria for a developmental disability (IQ of 70 or below) and who have a mental illness and/or challenging behaviours.

 Acquired Brain Injury (ABI)

-The ABI program provides neuropsychological assessment, case management, life skills training, consultation, and individual and family support and education for people with an acquired brain injury.
+The ABI program provides assessment, consultation, case management, life skills service, individual and family support, and education for adults with an acquired brain injury.

-In communities outside of Prince George, the Mental Health & Addiction Community Programs offer services that include a combination of CRU, CAST and COAST functions with multidisciplinary teams, as well as some specialty services, i.e. Developmental Disabilities Mental Health (DDMH), Acquired Brain Injury (ABI), etc. Youth addictions counseling and referral, elderly services counseling, early psychosis, eating disorders, vocational and recreation rehabilitation is also available at most community Mental Health & Addiction programs.
+In communities outside of Prince George, the Mental Health and Addiction community programs offer services that include a combination of CRU, CAST and COAST functions with Interprofessional teams, as well as some specialty services, i.e. Developmental Disabilities Mental Health (DDMH), Acquired Brain Injury (ABI), etc. Youth addictions counselling and referral, elderly services counselling, early psychosis, eating disorders, vocational and recreation rehabilitation is also available at most community Mental Health and Addiction programs.

 Adult Addictions Day Treatment Program (AADTP)

-This program provides methadone treatment services to individuals with drug dependency and offers individual counseling, education, support, and methadone treatment interdisciplinary case management.
+This program provides methadone treatment services to individuals with drug dependency and offers individual counselling, education, support, and methadone treatment interdisciplinary case management.

 Adolescent Psychiatric Assessment Unit (APAU)

 The adolescent psychiatric assessment unit is located in Prince George and is a regional centre for all adolescent psychiatric services.
-The team provides crisis stabilization, comprehensive psychiatric assessment and brief treatment for youth who are experiencing serious psychiatric symptoms such as psychosis, disorder of mood, suicidal behavior or anxiety states.
-Care is provided by a multidisciplinary team, usually comprised of a Psychiatrist, Psychologist, Nurses, Family Liaison, Waitlist Clinician, Recreation Therapist and School Teachers, as well as other disciplines as needed.
+The team provides crisis stabilization, comprehensive psychiatric assessment and brief treatment for youth who are experiencing serious psychiatric symptoms such as psychosis, disorder of mood, suicidal behaviour or anxiety states.
+Care is provided by an interprofessional team, usually comprised of a Psychiatrist, Psychologist, Nurses, Family Liaison, Waitlist Clinician, Recreation Therapist and School Teachers, as well as other disciplines as needed.

-The Youth Addictions Treatment Program provides substance misuse management, detox and treatment, as well as mental health assessments for youth ages 13 - 18.
+The Nechako Youth Treatment Program (NYTP) provides substance misuse management, detox and treatment, as well as mental health assessments for youth ages 13 - 18.
 Individual, family, and group support are also provided.

 Adult Psychiatric Inpatient Units

 Adult Psychiatric Inpatient Units are located in Prince George (University Hospital of Northern British Columbia), Dawson Creek (Dawson Creek and District Hospital), and Terrace (Mills Memorial Hospital) and are designated psychiatric facilities which are able to provide care to people certified under the Provincial Mental Health Act.
-The units offer a multidisciplinary approach to care, and liaise with community services to ensure continuity of care when patients are discharge to the community.
+The units offer an interprofessional approach to care, and liaise with community services to ensure continuity of care when patients are discharged to the community.